connor11528/cs-fundamentals/README.md

 ## More Questions

+- **50 Coding Interview Questions** - https://www.byte-by-byte.com/wp-content/uploads/2019/01/50-Coding-Interview-Questions.pdf - "In this guide, I’ve organized all of the interview questions we’ve ever covered on Byte by Byte into a convenient PDF for you to reference whenever you like.
+Over the years, I’ve been careful to select only problems that are directly relevant to your interviews.
+This guide combines them all in one place and is completely free for you to download."

 - **500 Data Structures and Algorithms practice problems and their solutions** - https://techiedelight.quora.com/500-Data-Structures-and-Algorithms-practice-problems-and-their-solutions - these are good because they are grouped by topic such as array, BST, Dynamic Programming etc

 - **Project Euler** - https://projecteuler.net/archives - The classic